 Let’s say you’ve decided to use a 16-pixel body text size.
 You’ll have four header levels (H1-H4), plus captions for images and meta text for a date and author byline.
 And just to make things more interesting, there will also be pull quotes included in the text.

 Evolve Sans and Cardo work well together because there’s sufficient contrast without either typeface overwhelming the other.
 They have similar letter shapes, but are also from two different typeface classifications (sans serif and serif, respectively).
+It is important to be consistent in applying these typographic choices throughout the design to maintain a cohesive and professional appearance.

 Using different type sizes and capitalized letters for the first and second level headers immediately differentiates them from the body text.
 They follow the classic typographic scale, with 16 pixel body copy, 24 pixel header 2, and 48 pixel header 1.
 The meta and caption format is also set apart through size, at 10 pixels.